Mineral Definition and Ownership

 - Peat or peat moss,

 - Bituminous shale, oil shale, albertite or intimately associated substances or products derived there from,

 - Such other substances as are prescribed by regulation not to be minerals.

 Crown-owned minerals are property separate from the soil; that is, a landowner owns the surface rights but does not own minerals unless some minerals were granted with the land and each conveyance since the granting has preserved the ownership of those minerals.

 By means of the Mining Act, the province makes Crown-owned minerals available for exploration and development.
 Prospectors (persons or companies who hold prospecting licences), holders of claims and holders of mining leases have the right to prospect, explore, mine and produce those minerals, whether they are on crown-owned or privately-owned lands.
 They also have the right of access to the minerals; however, they are liable for any damage they cause.

 All crown-owned minerals are available for prospecting and staking except in:

 - Lands withdrawn from staking for all or certain minerals, e.g., coal and potash are currently withdrawn from prospecting and staking.

 - Lands already staked or leased.

-- Indian reserves.
-Minerals in Indian reserves are administered through the Indian Act of Canada.
+- First Nations Communities.
+Minerals in First Nations communities are administered through the Indian Act of Canada.